-As outlined, the components of the programme are divided into three phases: Phase One
+As outlined, the components of the programme are divided into three phases:

+Phase One

-- Comprises an initial year (full time) or two years (part time) of level 7 study to provide a basis for subsequent level 8 modules in the programme. - There are two optional tracks in this initial part of the programme track 1 comprises 8 x 15 credit level 7 modules selected from the MSc programmes in Global health and track 2 comprises 8 x 15 credit level 7 modules selected from the MSc programme in Healthcare Research Methods.
-The track selected by the student will depend on their preference for content and delivery (continuous onsite learning vs learning in intensive short blocks) - Alongside the selected 'track' there are two longitudinal 30 credit modules to be studied in parallel one module covers Professional Studies and is assessed by reflective portfolio and the other is a 'Research into Practice' module involving a detailed literature review presented as a 'mini-dissertation' - Total number of credits achieved in Phase One 180 (level 7) - Where students are studying full time, all modules will be taken in a single year of study - Where students are studying part time, four 15 credit level 7 modules from the taught programmes plus the 30 credit module 'Professional Studies' will be taken in year 1 and four 15 credit modules from the taught programmes plus the 30 credit module 'Research into practice' will be taken in year 2.
+- Comprises an initial year (full time) or two years (part time) of level 7 study to provide a basis for subsequent level 8 modules in the programme. - There is a single track of taught modules in this initial part of the programme comprising 8 x 15 credit level 7 modules selected from the MSc programme in Healthcare Research Methods. - Alongside the relevant 'track' there are two longitudinal 30 credit modules to be studied in parallel - one module covers Professional Studies and is assessed by reflective portfolio and the other is a 'Research into Practice' module involving a detailed literature review presented as a 'mini-dissertation' - Total number of credits achieved in Phase One 180 (level 7) - Where students are studying full time, all modules will be taken in a single year of study - Where students are studying part time, four 15 credit level 7 modules from the taught programmes plus the 30 credit module 'Professional Studies' will be taken in year 1 and four 15 credit modules from the taught programmes plus the 30 credit module 'Research into practice' will be taken in year 2.